smussenden/spring20-data-journalism/README.md

 ### Grading

 * Participation - 5%
-* Story discussion lead - 5% - teams of two will present
+* Story discussion lead - 5% - teams of two will present and lead discussion on a data journalism story.
-* Data Acquisition Project - 20% - a project where you will learn to get data out of (often) reluctant government
+* Data Acquisition Project - 20% - a project where you will learn to get data out of (often) reluctant government.
-* Data Analysis Project - 30%
+* Data Analysis Project - 30% - a project where you will learn to do complex, journalistic data analysis.
 * Homework and In-Class Lab Assignments - 40% (Not Turned In (0)/Unsatisfactory (1)/Satisfactory(2))
 * Note: there is no final exam in this course.